tableau/connector-plugin-sdk/docs/package-sign.md

 To sign a taco file, you must:
 1. Generate a certificate signature request (csr).
 You can use java's [keytool](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/keytool.html) to generate this.
 1. Send the csr to a certificate authority that is trusted by the java keystore.
-Make sure that to certificate you get is a code-signing certificate.
+Make sure that certificate you get is a code-signing certificate.
 1. Sign your `.taco` file using [jarsigner](https://docs.oracle.com/javase/tutorial/deployment/jar/signing.html).

 ### Historical Note